-Undergraduate Geographical and Earth Sciences students at the University of Glasgow are vital to the success of our long-term partnership with local high schools.
+Undergraduate students are vital to the success of our long-term partnership with local schools.
 Since the inception of the International Green Academy, we’ve been joined my amazing volunteers who have helped dig, plan and deliver lessons, plant potatoes…. and everything in-between!
-Outdoor learning is a collective process, and one that benefits students across University and High School populations.
+Outdoor learning is a collective process, and one that benefits students across University, Community, and School populations.
 After all, the ecological challenges we face demand us to work together to reskill ourselves and our communities.

 Our 2020 cohort